Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson

-\tabcolsep{0.33cm} For the $K D_1$ system with $I(J^P)=0(1^-)$, it involves the effective interactions mediated by the particles $\sigma$, $\omega$, and $\rho$, both of which provide the attractive forces \cite{Chen:2017vai}.
+For the $K D_1$ system with $I(J^P)=0(1^-)$, it involves the effective interactions mediated by the particles $\sigma$, $\omega$, and $\rho$, both of which provide the attractive forces \cite{Chen:2017vai}.
 As a result, the total effective interaction in the $K D_1$ system with $I(J^P)=0(1^-)$ is stronger than that in the $K \bar D_1$ system with $I(J^P)=0(1^-)$.
-Nevertheless, in both the single-channel analyses and the analyses incorporating $S$-$D$ wave mixing effects, no loosely bound state is found when the cutoff parameter varies within the range of 0.8-2.0 GeV, a behavior similar to that observed in the $K \bar D_1$ system with $I(J^P)=0(1^-)$.
-However, when coupled-channel effects including the $K D_1$, $K^* D_1$, and $K^* D_2^*$ channels are taken into account, a loosely bound state emerges, as listed in Table~\ref{KD1}.
-At a cutoff value of 1.01 GeV, the binding energy and the RMS radius of the coupled $K D_1/K^* D_1/K^* D_2^*$ system with $I(J^P)=0(1^-)$ are determined to be $0.83$ MeV and 4.64 fm, respectively, with the $K D_1$ channel playing the dominant role.
-Increasing the cutoff to 1.06 GeV, the binding energy of the coupled $K D_1/K^* D_1/K^* D_2^*$ system with $I(J^P)=0(1^-)$ reaches approximately 20.34 MeV and the RMS radius is about 1.16 fm.
-In this scenario, although the $K D_1$ channel remains dominant, the $K^* D_1$ channel also contributes significantly, accounting for over 14\% of the system's composition.
-Therefore, the coupled $K D_1/K^* D_1/K^* D_2^*$ system with $I(J^P)=0(1^-)$ can be identified as a charmed-strange molecular tetraquark candidate.
-These results underscore the crucial role of the coupled-channel dynamics in the formation of such a bound state.
+Nevertheless, in both the single-channel analyses and the analyses incorporating the $S$-$D$ wave mixing effects, no loosely bound state solution is found when the cutoff parameter varies within the range of 0.8-2.0 GeV.